metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

 Even without Sean Payton, the Saints don't need much motivation to bring their A-game against their divisional arch-rivals.
-So long as the will is there and Dennis Allen can still draft a masterful game plan for the defense in his new capacity as head coach, New Orleans should be able to rein in Tampa's offense, especially now that it's missing some critical playmakers from last year.
-So long as Jameis Winston doesn't cough up the ball more than once, the Saints should win.
+So long as the collective will to win against their hated rivals is there and Dennis Allen can still draft a masterful game plan for the defense in his new capacity as head coach, New Orleans should be able to rein in Tampa's offense, especially now that it's missing some critical playmakers from last year. if Jameis Winston doesn't cough up the ball more than once, the Saints should win fairly comfortably.

 ***